soundwave-cf/soundwave/README.md

 ### User

- *  As a user, I want to Sign Up / Login in to an account securely
+ *  As a user, I want to Sign Up / Login in to my account securely
- *  As a user, I want to be able to able to Add, Delete, or Update a song on my Playlist
+ *  As a user, I want to be able to able to Add, Delete, or Update a song on my collection
-*  As a user, I want my Playlist and songs to persist between each login
+*  As a user, I want my collection of songs to persist between each login

 ### Developer
  * As a developer, I want to create an application that is easy to read and uses REST'ful architecture
  * As a developer, I want to create an application that allows the user to Sign Up / Login securely
- * As a developer, I want to create an application that allows the user to perform meaningful CRUD operations to manage their songs / Playlist
+ * As a developer, I want to create an application that allows the user to perform meaningful CRUD operations to manage their songs
  * As a developer, I want to create an application that allows the user to save content to a database
 ***
 ## Deployed Application